tharakkrishnan/Python/webcrawler/README.md

     -Install using "pip install reppy"
 ##TODO
 ###Improve memory usage
-    1. Modify the sitemap data structure to be buffer tha dumps to file frequently rather than store the entire site and dumpa the end since it can grow really large
+    1. Modify the sitemap data structure to dumps to file after every crawl rather than store the entire site and dump at the end since it can grow really large
 ###Add unit tests
     1.To check url parsing